 - virtual reality gear that allows guests to experience a computer-generated environment

-- printed pamphlets or infographics that you’d like guests to be able to pick up and take with them
+- printed pamphlets or infographics that you would like guests to be able to pick up and take with them

 - works of art and/or materials

-We hope that this alternative display option provides room to be creative as you’re planning how best to share your work at the showcase.
+We hope that this interactive display option provides room to be creative as you plan how best to share your work at the showcase.

-Other (Lasting!)
-Opportunities to Showcase Your Team’s Work
+Other Public-Facing Opportunities to Showcase Your Team’s Work

-In addition to the showcase, we also invite all teams to submit a team profile by the end of the year for inclusion in a digital exhibit on the Bass Connections website.
+In addition to the showcase, we invite all teams to submit a team profile by May 6 to be shared on the Bass Connections website.
 This is a great way to capture your team’s work in a lasting, public-facing piece.
+It can also be a useful output for students to share on their resume or in an application for graduate school.
+Teams that opt not to complete a team profile will be required to complete an outcome reporting form.

 A team profile is a ~500-word narrative summarizing your team’s work and should include an overview of your research question and team structure, key research findings, reflections on team successes and challenges, as well as team photos, posters and other outputs (e.g., website, digital exhibit, pre-recorded presentations, video, white papers), where applicable.